loganandersen/block-pushing-game/doc/backlog.md

 - Our names
 - A short description of the game
 - Instructions on how to compile the game.
+- Statement of the licenses of the program.

 ## Licensing
 - MIT license for our own code